9 Tips For Giving Designers Better Feedback

 DO say: “It's almost there.
 I'm most concerned about the color orange being too strong.
 Is there another option that also conveys energy?”

-Now I have a clear idea of the part you dislike, and I can address it.
+Now I have a clear idea of the part you dislike, and I can address it directly, which makes BOTH of us happy!

 2. BE HONEST

-I'm thrilled when a client truly loves a design so much they decide not to change a thing.
-However, this is actually pretty rare, and it should be.
-I'm never expecting that kind of reaction from a client, and when I do get it, I'm always a little concerned (after my initial excitement that I've hit the nail on the head!).
+I'm beyond thrilled when a client loves a design so much they decide not to change a thing; that means I totally nailed it!
+Buuuuut this is actually somewhat infrequent so I'm never expecting that kind of reaction from a client.
+When I do get it, I'm always a little concerned (after my initial excitement that I've hit the nail on the head!), because I’m wondering if you’re just telling me what I want to hear… which means you’re settling & that’s not what you’ve hired me to do.
+Right?

 Criticism is actually an integral part of the design process, and I promise that it won't hurt my feelings when you provide constructive feedback.
-That being said, you should still do your best to be polite; after all, whether you like the design or initially hate it, time and effort was dedicated to creating it.
+That being said, you should still do your best to be polite; after all, whether you like the design or initially hate it, time and effort was dedicated to creating it with you & your business’ best interest in mind.

 DON'T say: “I guess that's okay.”

-I still have no idea what your reservations are, or how to fix the design so that you really love it.
+I STILL have no idea what your reservations are, or how to fix the design so it can become exactly what you want.

 DO say: “It's a great starting point!
 I love the nod to my competitor's style, but could it be too similar?
 I'd like to change it up a little more to make sure I really stand out.”

-Now I know the problem you're seeing, and I can adjust the design to fix the problem.
+Now I know the problem from your perspective, and I can adjust the design to fix it.

 3. AVOID THE WORD “LIKE”

-I'm always glad when a client "likes" the design, but ultimately you aren't the only one that matters in the equation.
-What I'm really looking to hear from you is: a) whether or not you think it will be effective for your business, and b) if it will meet the needs of your target audience.
+I'm always glad when a client “likes” the design, but ultimately you aren't the only one that matters in the equation.
+What I'm really looking for is: a) whether or not you think it will be effective for your business, and b) if it will meet the needs of your target audience.

 To be frank though, the effectiveness of the design does not necessarily rely on what you personally like.
-Although I do think it's always best when the design is both attractive AND effective, your design needs to fit meet business goals as well.
+Although I do think it's always best when the design is both attractive AND effective, your design needs to work with your business goals too.

 Instead of saying “like,” use more descriptive words to get the point across.